jhdeov/ArmenianVerbs/paradigms/README.md

 indicative past imperfective 1pl	|	subjunctive past imperfective 1pl	|	negative indicative past imperfective 1pl	|	negative subjunctive past imperfective 1pl
 indicative past imperfective 2pl	|	subjunctive past imperfective 2pl	|	negative indicative past imperfective 2pl	|	negative subjunctive past imperfective 2pl
 indicative past imperfective 3pl	|	subjunctive past imperfective 3sg	|	negative indicative past imperfective 3pl	|	negative subjunctive past imperfective 3pl

+## Archaic and obsolete verbs
+Boyacioglu listed paradigms for some archaic or obsolete verbs which are no longer used in modern spoken Armenian.
+Some verbs and their classes are essentially obsolete and aren't used in modern speech (7, 8, 21, 22).
+Some verbs belong to archaic classes (11, 12), but they are treated as regular Class 1, 2 verbs in modern spoken Armenian.
+For all these archaic classes, we provide Boyacioglu's original paradigms in our verb list and paradigm list.